 In his new role, Hicks will lead the company's live-action, animation development and production teams for all of Nickelodeon's content platforms.

 Prior to working at Nickelodeon, Hicks was vice president of marketing, Cartoon Network/Turner brands for Warner Brothers, where he was responsible for the marketing and creative that turned Scooby Doo and the Power Puff Girls into cultural icons.
 Hicks started his career as an animator where he worked on Teddy Ruxpin.
-It is this combination of both animation and consumer products that has given Hicks his extensive knowledge of the children's entertainment world.
+It is this combination of both animation and consumer products that has given Hicks his extensive knowledge of the children's

 "Russell has been one of the driving forces behind the Nickelodeon brand," says Cyma Zarghami, president, Nickelodeon Group.
 "As we continue our ambitious evolution of Nickelodeon, Russell will ensure that our rich and diversified development slate, as well as our new and established producing partners, will all serve our creative vision for the network and deliver for our audiences.
 As the new development season begins, this is the perfect moment for Russell to take the helm."